 Even though the grapes are the highlight of this grape salad, I wanted to add additional flavors for a delicious entree salad.

-In order to add a savory component to my grape salad, I chose a combination of arugula and romaine lettuce.
+To add a savory component to my grape salad, I chose a combination of arugula and romaine lettuce.
 Then, I added roasted cauliflower, toasted pecans, and my Simple Rosemary Infused Pickled Red Onions.
 Of course, you can use raw red onions instead.

 Next, I chose pomegranate seeds to add a tart, subtly sweet component.
-And, the cucumbers add an element of freshness.
+And the cucumbers add an element of freshness.